GLOBAL MARKETS-Stocks tumble anew amid bond yield pressure

-* MSCI world stocks index in biggest 2-day sell off in 6 months Dollar off 3-yr low as U.S. yields steady at near 4-yr high
+* MSCI world stocks index in biggest two-day selloff in six months

 By Herbert Lash